felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 makes you pause and wonder about a specific question, I recommend that you write that thought in the margins next to the paragraph that inspired it.
-That way, when writing your notes, you will be able to revisit your own good ideas and decide how to expand upon it.
+That way, when writing your notes, you will be able to revisit your own good ideas and decide how to expand upon them.

 {{< figure src="/img/good-margin-notes.jpg" position="center" caption="" >}}